alexandre-eisenmann/mapplay/README.md

 ## Task

-Your task is to update index.html enhancing this example trough the following steps:
+Your task is to update index.html enhancing this example through the following steps:

 1) Make the radius of the dots proportional to the population of the locality (pop_max attribute)
 2) Add an extra panel to present the name of the locality and some extra info you choose.
 The panel should be updated when the user hover a particular location.